mabraham/wcs_randomizer/README.md

 4. Now go to the display page at URL like http://127.0.0.1:8000/randomizer/spotlight

 Make a bookmark so you can find it again easily.
-This tab should go in its own browser window that you are prepared to put on its own desktop, so you can just change desktops to go from Flapper display to the background for other times.
+This tab should go in its own browser window that you are prepared to put on its own desktop, maximized without OS window borders.
 Check it looks ok.
 You can't do anything on this webpage, it's just the display.